SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-donor-advised-fund.md

-* See [How to enter the gift via Gift Entry](https://docs.google.com/document/d/1R4sRRd1VSMeSmUbVenMY6ci_GE0FLp_FR0fYu99xvYs/edit#bookmark=id.4h03b9rj3yn) from Use Case #2
+* See How to enter the gift via Gift Entry from [Multiple Payment Gift](use-cases-multiple-payment-gift.md)

 * Set Gift Type to Organization/Household
 * Set Donor as the donor-advised fund provider or the specific donor’s donor-advised fund Account
 * Set Soft Credit information (will only appear when Gift Amount is added) to ensure the specific donor receives a soft credit.
 Set Role to Third-party donor.